10 Reasons Why Caring for Aging Parents Can Feel Overwhelming

 Who thought families would have to pay for in-home caregivers and all of the costs that insurance doesn’t reimburse?
 By not talking about caregiving and aging, we dig our heads in the sand, hoping that it will never happen.

-Surprise – caregiving and needing care happen to everyone.
+Surprise – caregiving and needing care happens to everyone.
 Caregiving is a family matter.
 By talking about caregiving throughout life fewer surprises exist.
-Discussions can occur about costs of care.
+Discussions can occur about the costs of care.
 Discussions can occur about who will be the caregiver.

 9 No one told me caregiving or aging would be like this